dortania/OpenCore-Install-Guide/AMD/zen.md

 :::

-### Force

-Used for loading kexts off system volume, only relevant for older operating systems where certain kexts are not present in the cache(ie. IONetworkingFamily in 10.6).

-For us, we can ignore.

-### Block

-Blocks certain kexts from loading.
-Not relevant for us.

 ### Patch

 This is where the AMD kernel patching magic happens.
 Please do note that `KernelToPatch` and `MatchOS` from Clover becomes `Kernel` and `MinKernel`/ `MaxKernel` in OpenCore, you can find pre-made patches by [AlGrey](https://amd-osx.com/forum/memberlist.php?mode=viewprofile&u=10918&sid=e0feb8a14a97be482d2fd68dbc268f97)(algrey#9303).